 “Can I practice yoga if I have severe varicose veins?”

-Before practicing yoga with varicose veins, ask your students to get clearance from your doctor.
+Before practising yoga with varicose veins, ask your students to get clearance from your doctor.
 The student will need to ask if they have any blood clots that may be dislodged.
-Once they get the all clear, all asanas are beneficial for varicose veins because they boast circulation.
+Once they get the all-clear, all asanas are beneficial for varicose veins because they boast circulation.

 “How long should I practice yoga for?”